Eliminating waste throughout the medical device supply chain

 Total | 44 | 74 |

-Today, Boston Scientific is investigating minimally-intrusive options that deliver the data required to empower their entire value chain.
+Today, Boston Scientific is prototyping and investigating minimally-intrusive options that deliver the data required to empower the entire value chain.
 As they succeed in improving supply operations, they improve the lives of everyone who needs or may need a medical device.